Opt Out/Opt In Provision

 A retiree or eligible dependent can opt back into the Plan only if he or she formally opted out of a plan coverage option (SUBlue, SUOrange, or SUPro), which is recorded in the records of the Office of Human Resources.
 Upon opting back into the Plan due to a qualifying life event or Medicare eligibility, if a family member is already enrolled, the participants opting in must enroll in that same plan coverage option.
 If there are no family members enrolled in a plan coverage option, the participants may choose whichever plan coverage option they wish to enroll in.
 During open enrollment for the Plan, the retiree and their family members may switch their plan coverage option, but they must all be enrolled in the same plan coverage option.

-The Opt Out/Opt In provision is not available to individuals who are no longer participating in the Retiree Medical Benefits Plan as of January 1, 2008 or to individuals who are receiving non-subsidized retiree health care coverage through the University.
-For more information contact the HR Service Center at 315.443.4042 or e-mail email@example.com.
+The Opt Out/Opt In provision is not available to individuals who are no longer participating in the Retiree Medical Benefits Plan as of Jan.
+1, 2008 or to individuals who are receiving non-subsidized retiree health care coverage through the University.
+For more information contact HR Shared Services at 315.443.4042 or e-mail email@example.com.

 The benefits listed above apply as indicated to retired and emeritus faculty and retired staff members of Syracuse University.
 All benefits programs are subject to change.
 If any discrepancies exist between program-related communications and the Plan Document, the terms and conditions detailed in the Plan Document will control.